 MSU Broad MBA Recommendation Questions

 MSU Broad requires one reference, but two are recommended.
+Recommendations can be made through the school’s simple online form; a letter of recommendation is not required.
+However, admissions may call your references/recommenders to speak to them during the application cycle.
 References should be able to attest to your ability to work within and lead teams as well as to contribute significantly to a professional business environment and provide specific information on your professional and intellectual skills and abilities.
 Employment-related references are strongly encouraged, and preferably supervisors.
-Admissions may call your references/recommenders to speak to them during the application cycle.

 Section 1: Recommender Information